PS 101. Introduction to Psychology.3 Credits.

 Offered: As needed

 PS 307.
-Introduction to Research Methods in Psychology with Lab.3 Credits.
+Introduction to Research Methods in Psychology.3 Credits.

 This course provides an introduction to the tools, methods and findings of classic and contemporary experimental and non-experimental psychology.
 Topics include logical reasoning, statistical inference, research ethics, research design and APA style report writing.
 Course includes both lecture and lab components.
 For Psychology and Behavioral Neuroscience majors.
 Minimum grade of C- is required to pass.